verylateval/SchoolCafe-MealViewer/README.md

 ## Filters

 This module offers four types of filters to remove menu items you don't want to display.
 Each filter type can be applied separately to breakfast and/or lunch menus.
-For help with filtering items or categories, uncomment lines 51 and 66 in `node_helper.js`, this will write `parsedMealData.json` and `rawMealData.json` files to your `MMM-MealViewer` folder when you run the module.
+For help with filtering items or categories, uncomment lines 51 and 66 in `node_helper.js`, this will write `parsedMealData.json` and `rawMealData.json` files to your `MMM-SchoolCafe` folder when you run the module.
 You can then search the data in these files to find `item_Type`, `item_name`, etc that you want to remove.

 1\. `filters`